 Perhaps it isn’t answers that are necessary.
 Perhaps what really matters is sharing life whatever our circumstances.

-Pamela Piquette is the mom of three adult children, grandma of a two sweet baby granddaughters, and wife of more than 30 years.
-She has Ehlers-Danlos, chronic migraines, and a host of other chronic conditions.
+Pamela is the mom of three married children, a grandma of four, and a wife of more than 30 years.
+She is diagnosed with Ehlers-Danlos, chronic migraines, and a host of other chronic conditions.
 She enjoys hot tea, reading, and walking her teddy bear dog, Cocoa.